Subscription billing

 Example of offer terms when starting a Spotify Premium trial subscription

-For a written offers (including online or by phone), the rule states that businesses will be deemed in compliance if consent is obtained via a checkbox, signature or other “substantially similar method,” which the consumer actively selects or signs to accept the subscription, separately from other aspects of the transaction.
+For written offers (including online or by phone), the rule states that businesses will be deemed in compliance if consent is obtained via a checkbox, signature or other “substantially similar method,” which the consumer actively selects or signs to accept the subscription, separately from other aspects of the transaction.
 The consent request must be presented in a “clear, unambiguous, non-deceptive” manner and free of any information not directly related to consent of the subscription or free trial.

 Additionally, the rule specifies that “[a]ll communications, regardless of media, must not contain any other information that interferes with, detracts from, contradicts, or otherwise undermines the ability of consumers to read, hear, see, or otherwise understand the disclosures.”